tangle-network/relayer/config/README.md

 #### suri

 SURI stands for "secret URI".
 It is a mnemonic phrase that can be used to generate a private key.
-This is used to sign extrinsics. we will refer to this as the "s" for now, The value is a string (`s`) that we will try to interpret the string in order to generate a key Pair. in the case that the pair can be expressed as a direct derivation from a seed (some cases, such as Sr25519 derivations with path components, cannot).
+This is used to sign extrinsics.
+We will refer to this as the "s" for now.
+The value is a string (`s`) that we will try to interpret the string in order to generate a key pair.
+In the case that the pair can be expressed as a direct derivation from a seed (some cases, such as Sr25519 derivations with path components cannot).

 This takes a helper function to do the key generation from a phrase, password and junction iterator.